Floydlang/floyd/docs/README.md

 *(Implementation in progress)*

-You optimise your program by running it and *augmenting* your Floyd processe and their function call graph.
+You optimise your program by running it and *augmenting* your Floyd processes and their function call graph.
 Each process has its own optimisation settings.
-This automatically generates new optimized versions of lots of affected functions.
+This automatically generates new optimized versions of affected functions.
 This cannot introduce defects!
 Examples:

 - Change memory layout of structs, order, split, merge, array-of-structs vs struct-of-arrays.